glycerine/spin_paxos/README.md

 no logs needed!"
 He doesn't implement logging to disk, but without logs in vanilla Paxos, you will not get safety or linearizability.

+That said, omitting logs from the discussion to start with is a _great_ idea for learning the essentials first.

 2. Paxos Made Simple, by Leslie Lamport.
 2001.

 https://lamport.azurewebsites.net/pubs/paxos-simple.pdf

-Notes: This is the paper Lamport wrote that does not use an elaborate conceit about an ancient Greek parliament.
+Notes: This is the paper Lamport wrote that does _not_ use an elaborate conceit about an ancient Greek parliament.
 It is very clear, and you should not be afraid to read it for an authoritative and correct presentation